The Central Challenges For Logistics in 2023 - And How To Solve Them With The Right Tools | HCLTech

 For instance, lack of upstream and downstream visibility, legacy demand management processes, lack of resilience to demand variability, and unexpected outages due to reliance on manual effort across logistics operations had shattered supply chain during the first wave of lockdowns.

-It became clear that companies needed to (SCML) quickly.
-For many, the answer came from a new generation of SAP for logistics and non-SAP tools, which promised to address challenges such as inconsistent tracking and increasing transportation costs.
+Ecofriendly packaging and other green initiatives were necessarily deprioritized in favor of supply chain optimization – the right move in the short term but with potential adverse long-term consequences.
+After all, a commitment to ecofriendly packaging is more than a symbolic nod to the green movement – it’s the linchpin to sustainability across the industry.
+Still, as it became clear that companies needed to optimize supply chain management and logistics (SCML) quickly, the answer for many came from a new generation of SAP for logistics and non-SAP tools, which promised to address logistics challenges such as inconsistent tracking and increasing transportation costs.
 These tools enabled them to build truly resilient and agile supply chains.

 While these tools are flexible and can adopt to the enterprise’s varying needs, businesses must understand the ups and downs of extensively tweaking software capabilities to fit their needs.
 While solution providers like SAP provide industry-specific best practices content to help organizations thrive on the benefits of standardization, most will need to find a middle path between standardization and customization to compete effectively in today’s business ecosystem.